jborgers/PMD-jPinpoint-rules/docs/JavaDataAccessPerformance.md

 **Observation: All query result rows are requested while only one element should be returned.**
 **Problem:** Unnecessarily heap is allocated in JDBC buffers.
 Unnecessary work is performed.
 **Solution:** An API call which is meant for fetching the one and only result row.
 This also validates the fact that only one can be returned.
+**Rule name:** AvoidFetchingWholeList

 #### Hibernate details